PSPDFKit/pspdfkit-flutter/.github/PULL_REQUEST_TEMPLATE.md

 # Acceptance Criteria

-- [ ] When approved, right before merging, make sure that all examples work on both Android and iOS.
+- [ ] Before merging retest all the examples to make sure that they work on both Android and iOS.